Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: Tree Generator-based Multicast Scheduling

 where the policy $\pi_2(a_\tau|s_\tau)$ is masked to ensure valid actions.
 The \textit{inference process} of the TGMS is described in Algorithm \ref{PC: TGMS}.

 Given the initial network graph topology and features, the TGMS algorithm iteratively selects a subset of destinations $\mathcal{U}'_t$ and generates a multicast tree $\mathcal{T}_t$ for each time slot $t$.
 The scheduling process is performed by the scheduler, which is based on $\mathcal{M}_1$.
-The tree-generating process is invoked to generate a multicast tree for the selected destinations, which is based on $\mathcal{M}_2(a_t)$.
-In the training process, the Lagrangian multiplier $\lambda$ will be updated.
+The tree-generating process is invoked to generate a multicast tree for the selected destinations based on $\mathcal{M}_2(a_t)$.
+The Lagrangian multiplier $\lambda$ will be updated in the training process.